endlos99/xdt99/doc/MANUAL.md

 Note that cartridge files cannot be generated from split image files.

+### Creating Raw Binaries

+Image files for the E/A loader option 5 contain the actual program code that is loaded verbatim into memory.
+They also contain a small amount of metadata that instructs the loader how many files to load and where to store the data.

+The binary parameter `-b` tells `xas99` to generate raw binary files without metadata that are suitable for burning EPROMs or supplying other devices.

+    $ xas99.py -R -b ascart.a99 --base 0x6000

+The assembler will generate one binary file per code segment.
+For further control, the `SAVE` directive may be used (see below).

+The optional `--base` argument sets the base address for relocatable segments;
+if no argument is given, `>0000` is used.

 ### Jumpstarting

 To make the code, assemble, run cycle as fast as possible, `xas99` can